-Hey there, Chad here for the AI Content Dojo — and in this video, I want to show you how to understand context when using the new Jarvis boss mode.
+Hey there, Chad here for the AI Content Dojo — and in this video, I want to show you how to understand context when using the new Jasper boss mode.

-Understanding context in Jarvis gives you the ability to create content more easily and understand how to get around hurdles as they come up.
+Understanding context in Jasper gives you the ability to create content more easily and understand how to get around hurdles as they come up.

-There are really three different kinds of context in Jarvis boss mode.
+There are really three different kinds of context in Jasper boss mode.
 The context inside of the compose button, “command,” and the re-phrase/fix grammar/explain to a 5th grader tools.

 Let’s just go through them each and then I’ll show you how to think about them when creating your content.